Mook-as/stackato-doc/admin/console/index.rst

 DEA
 ^^^
+.. index:: Max Memory Percentage
+.. index:: max_memory_percentage

-* **Max Memory Percentage**: The percentage of physical memory each DEA node can use for applications.
-The default of 80% leaves enough memory space for normal system runtime operation.
-Do not exceed 100% unless you are using machine or hypervisor that correctly supports swap space and has it enabled.
+* **Max Memory Percentage**: The percentage of physical memory each DEA node can use for hosted applications.
+The 80% default setting leaves enough memory for the OS and DEA processes on a node with 4GB of RAM.
+  This can be increased on nodes with more memory available (e.g. to 90% on a node with 8GB of RAM).
+Do not exceed 100% unless the system correctly supports swap space and has it enabled.
+Restart all DEA roles/nodes to apply the change.

 Harbor
 ^^^^^^